The ACC Foundation supports activities that foster the growth, innovation, and diversity of the next generation of airport development professionals.

 Q: What is the value of this grant?

 A: $5,000.
 The purpose of this grant is to cover travel, lodging and meals in order for the grant winners to attend the event.

 Q: Does this conference grant program provide support for travel to the symposium?

 A: The current program is designed to provide funding for individuals to travel to the symposium.
 The funds are also intended to be used for lodging and meals.
 Grant winners are expected to make their own travel arrangements.
 However, if a grant winner is unable to make their own travel arrangements, the Foundation can provide logistical assistance and make some recommendations.

 Q: Does the recipient of the grant need to pay a registration fee to attend the symposium?

-A: No. Our intent for the grant is to allow you to attend the symposium at no cost, so the registration fee will waived.
+A: No. Our intent for the grant is to allow you to attend the symposium at no cost.
+The registration fee will be waived.